Clinical

 Emotional and mental health support services for kids in Peoria, Tazewell, and Woodford counties.

 Any youth between the ages of 3-20 years old in Peoria, Tazewell, and Woodford counties with emotional and behavioral challenges and is Medicaid eligible can receive in-home therapy.
 Our therapists work closely with the youth to reduce emotional stress and improve interpersonal relationships at home, school, and in the community.
-Goals are addressed and managed through assessment and diagnosis, individual, group, and family therapy, case management, and psychiatric services as appropriate.
+Goals are addressed and managed through assessment and diagnosis, individual, group, and family therapy, and case management.

 “[Children’s Home] was my light when my life was so dark.”